Henri Michaux

 Pedro Friedeberg

-Architect of patterns
+Architect of Patterns

 Pedro Friedeberg and Frida Kahlo were the only two Mexican artists recognized by Andre Breton as part of the Surrealist movement.